inancgumus/learngo/first/first/questions/03-run-your-first-program-questions.md

 ## Which one below is true for runtime?
-1. It happens when your program starts running in a computer *CORRECT*
+1. It happens when your program starts running on a computer *CORRECT*
 2. It happens while your program is being compiled